PrimelPJ/PrimelPJ/README.md

 ## About

-CS student at the **University of Calgary** building across the full stack — REST APIs, mobile apps, data pipelines, and fintech infrastructure.
+CS student at the **University of Calgary** building across the full stack: REST APIs, mobile apps, data pipelines, and fintech infrastructure.
 I care about code that is fast, readable, and ships.

 Currently co-founding **Forq**, a food payment platform built on Stripe Issuing, Flinks, Node.js, PostgreSQL, and React Native Expo targeting BNPL food credit and corporate meal cards.

-Previously at **TechHive Advisory** doing business development and compliance consulting across Canada, UAE, and Europe — mapping African data protection law (NDPA, Kenya DPA) as a GTM angle for foreign companies processing African citizen data.
+Previously at **TechHive Advisory** doing business development and compliance consulting across Canada, UAE, and Europe.
+Mapped African data protection law (NDPA, Kenya DPA) as a GTM angle for foreign companies processing African citizen data.
 Also built ML data pipelines on Azure for **ReMotion Prosthetics**.

 ---